 all treatment provided;

 the treatment provider by license number, name, or initials;

 when applicable, the identity of the collaborating dentist authorizing treatment by license number; and

 administration information for nitrous oxide inhalation analgesia, including indication for use, dosage, duration of administration, posttreatment oxygenation period prior to discharge, and patient status at discharge.

 A patient's dental records must be transferred according to Minnesota Statutes, sections 144.291 to 144.298, irrespective of the status of the patient's account.
-Digital radiographs shall be transferred by compact or optical disc, electronic communication, or printing on high-quality photographic paper.
-All transferred film or digital radiographs must reveal images of diagnostic quality using proper exposure settings and processing procedures.
+Digital radiographs shall be transferred by compact or optical disc or electronic communication.
+All transferred film or digital radiographs must reveal images of diagnostic quality.

 Official Publication of the State of Minnesota